-Tony and I begin by discussing the early days of the transition team, the formation of the school, how the school has remained successful through enrollment and development and the work of the board of directors.
+Tony and Jim begin by discussing the early days of the transition team, the formation of the school, how the school has remained successful through enrollment and development and the work of the board of directors.
 Tony’s insights on how to connect alumni from the two previous schools with the current mission of Berks Catholic has proven very successful in raising over $5 million for their capital campaign less than five years since the merger.

-Berks Catholic High School centers on four pillars: God, Family, Academics and Fun.
+Berks Catholic High School centers on four pillars: God, Family, Academics, and Fun.
 As a vibrant Christ-centered community, the dedicated Administration, Faculty, and Staff provide a challenging academic environment for a diverse population of young men and women.
-Through Christian principles rooted in the Catholic tradition, they strive to positively impact students spiritually, intellectually, socially, physically and emotionally, so they can live productive lives of service in this world and attain eternal life.
+Through Christian principles rooted in the Catholic tradition, they strive to positively impact students spiritually, intellectually, socially, physically, and emotionally, so they can live productive lives of service in this world and attain eternal life.

-Next week, we interview Mr. John Foster, Berks Catholic class of 2012.
+Next episode, we interview Mr. John Foster, Berks Catholic class of 2012.
 John served as a member of the Berks Catholic Transition Team during the merger, and he has some great insights as he and his former classmates get ready to celebrate their 5-year reunion.

 Daily Spiritual Reflection and Prayers on “Kristin’s Crosses”

 Join Jim and Kristin Friend and their family on Kristin’s Crosses YouTube Channel for “Today’s Catholic Prayers.”
 Jim and Kristin offer the daily Gospel and Reflection along with the Rosary and Catholic Prayers of the day.
 Click here to visit the YouTube Page and subscribe.
 If you would like to join the Kristin’s Crosses prayer group on Facebook, click here to request to join.